Tamely/WraithEngine/Docs/DistributedWraithEngineDesign.md

 - selection visibility
 - object/asset locking

+Progress update:

+- `EditorObjectLockState` (`Unlocked` / `Locked`) and `EditorObjectCollaborationState` are now part of `EditorSessionState`; lock state is per-object and per-user
+- `AcquireLock`, `ReleaseLock`, and `ReleaseAllLocksForUser` are implemented as public `EditorSession` methods that publish `ObjectLockChangedEvent` to all clients on every state change
+- gizmo drag start acquires the lock for the dragging user; drag end releases it; hard disconnect and presence timeout both call `ReleaseAllLocksForUser` so stale locks cannot persist
+- `ValidateCommand` rejects `SetTransform`, `Rename`, `SetObjectVisibility`, `Delete`, and `Reparent` on any object locked by a different user
+- `ObjectLockChangedEvent` is serialized as `object_lock_changed` and handled in the browser to maintain a `lockedObjects` map in `RemoteViewportContext`
+- the outliner shows per-row avatar chips for each user whose selection matches that object, and a lock icon in the locking user's color when the object is locked
+- `PresenceRoster` component renders a strip of avatar chips with colored presence-state dots (green / yellow / grey) mounted in the editor toolbar
+- heartbeat protocol: the browser sends `{ "type": "heartbeat" }` every 4 s; the server resets `LastActivity` and promotes Away → Connected on receipt
+- `PresenceLoop` background thread transitions Connected → Away at 10 s and Away → Disconnected at 30 s of inactivity, releasing all locks at the Disconnected transition
+- `presentationColor` is assigned server-side per `SessionUserId` and used consistently for avatar chips, lock icons, and the presence roster

 ### Phase 5: Reflection and Asset Evolution
 - property metadata system
 - asset IDs